Projects In Our Lab

 How do children feel about math and space?

-Work from our lab and others reveals that as early as 1st or 2nd grade, girls report feeling higher anxiety when performing math than boys and both boys and girls start to think of math as “for boys”.
+As early as 1st or 2nd grade, girls report feeling higher anxiety when performing math than boys and both boys and girls start to think of math as “for boys”.
 This is surprising, especially since there is no evidence that boys and girls perform differently in math classes.
-Recent work from our lab show a similar pattern in the domain of space — girls report higher anxiety about performing spatial tasks (e.g., building with blocks, reading a map) and associate spatial tasks with boys.
-It is possible that these early emerging gender differences in attitudes, not ability, help explain why women are underrepresented in science and math college classes and careers.
+We have found a similar pattern in the domain of space — girls report higher anxiety about performing spatial tasks (e.g., building with blocks, reading a map) and associate spatial tasks with boys.
+It is possible that these early emerging gender differences in attitudes, explain why women are underrepresented in STEM later in life.
 Through behavioral studies with 4-10 year olds, our lab is interested in understanding when and why these gender differences emerge, and what we can do to reduce the perpetuation and impact of these stereotypes.
+This work is supported by a grant from the National Science Foundation.

 How do children and adults think about rational numbers?